 11 “The Awakening” Sculpture, National Harbor

 A tourist favorite since its installation in a D.C. park in 1980, this sculpture of a giant emerging from the ground was moved to its new home at National Harbor in 2008.
-The aluminum statue is shiny from the hands of the many children who’ve climbed it to take a photo in the giant’s mount as he struggles to free himself from the specially-constructed beach in which he’s now buried.
+The aluminum statue is shiny from the hands of the many children who’ve climbed it to take a photo in the giant’s mouth as he struggles to free himself from the specially-constructed beach in which he’s now buried.

 12 National Museum of Civil War Medicine, Frederick